lsk21kr/kitty-litter/README.md

 * Cat/ocelots with NoAI:1b will be ignored.
 If you want to bypass, add <u>guris.kittylitter</u> tag to it.

 ## References
-* [Moggla's Timber](https://www.planetminecraft.com/data-pack/timber-datapack/) data pack for settings menu design, item damaging
+* [Moggla's Timber](https://www.planetminecraft.com/data-pack/timber-datapack/) data pack for settings menu design

 ## Version history
 * v1.0: cats and ocelots excrete